synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

 ### How to Use the Middleware

 You would apply this middleware to your Gin router for all routes that require authentication.
+The following example demonstrates the complete flow from middleware to handler to service.

 ```go
 package main